Rational pricing: Shares

 The model derived rate of return will then be used to price the asset correctly – the asset price should equal the expected end of period price discounted at the rate implied by model.
 If the price diverges, arbitrage should bring it back into line.
-Here, to perform the arbitrage, the investor "creates" a correctly priced asset (a synthetic asset), a portfolio with the same net-exposure to each of the macroeconomic factors as the mispriced asset but a different expected return.
-See the arbitrage pricing theory article for detail on the construction of the portfolio.
-The arbitrageur is then in a position to make a risk free profit as follows:
+Here, to perform the arbitrage, the investor creates a correctly priced asset (a synthetic asset), a portfolio with the same net-exposure to each of the macroeconomic factors as the mispriced asset but a different expected return.